 8. Perform Key Home Care Exercises

 Performing certain exercises at home (or at work) can help with your transition from conventional to minimalist shoes.
-The most helpful exercises you can perform include the Toe Extensor Stretch, the Big Toe Stretch, the Hammertoe Stretch, the Ball Rolling Exercise (we like using the Rubz foot massage ball for this one), and other exercises that help strengthen your intrinsic foot muscles.
+The most helpful exercises you can perform include the Toe Extensor Stretch, the Big Toe Stretch, the Hammertoe Stretch, the Ball Rolling Exercise (we like using the Naboso Neuro Ball for this one), and other exercises that help strengthen your intrinsic foot muscles.
 These exercises, when performed consistently, help relax tight muscles and tendons and build long-term foot strength and resiliency.
 For the best possible outcome, perform these exercises at least several times each day.

 Patience, Diligence & Perseverance: The Keys to a Successful Transition

 Using healthy minimalist shoes—shoes that are widest at the ends of your toes, have a flexible sole, are lightweight, and possess a completely flat support platform—offers the possibility of profound and enduring foot health benefits.
 Like most aspects of health, it’s always best to exercise caution and restraint in transitioning to a new and natural approach.
 Your feet and body are amazingly adaptable and will indeed strengthen if treated appropriately.
 But this remarkable adaptation works best with patience, diligence, perseverance, and a progressive approach.
 It is an investment well worth making, as it will pay foot health dividends for an entire lifetime.
 If you have any questions about any aspect of transitioning from conventional shoes to minimalist footwear, please contact us.